Skip to main content

 Dimension Lists with disconnected Items can be useful when:

-• You need to add, edit or delete Items frequently in Prod, and it is not practical to manage it with deployments.
+• You need to add, edit or delete Items frequently in the Prod environment, and it’s not practical to manage it with deployments.

-• You want to give your end users, who have no access to the Dev environment, the ability to add, edit, and delete Items in that Dimension.
+• You want to give your business users, who have no access to the Dev environment, the ability to add, edit, and delete Items in that Dimension List.

 Before disconnecting Items and making them deletable in Prod, note that any Item deletion in Prod can cause a loss of data.